Actipro/WPF-Controls/Documentation/topics/syntaxeditor/text-parsing/advanced-text/searching.md

 ## Search Options

 The [ISearchOptions](xref:ActiproSoftware.Text.Searching.ISearchOptions) interface contains all the settings needed to perform a search operation.
 These options include the text to find/replace, whether to match case, match whole word, search up, and the type of seatch pattern provider to use (normal, regular expressions, etc.).
-The maximum number of results can also be set, which is useful in find all scenarios.
+The maximum number of results can also be set, which is useful in "find all" scenarios.

 Each core search method described above accepts an [ISearchOptions](xref:ActiproSoftware.Text.Searching.ISearchOptions) instance.
 Any custom implementations of [ISearchOptions](xref:ActiproSoftware.Text.Searching.ISearchOptions) should implement an `Equals` method override.

 ## Built-In Search Pattern Providers

 A search pattern format is a syntax for entering how to find and replace text within a document.
-Since the search engine is regular expression-based, the [ISearchPatternProvider](xref:ActiproSoftware.Text.Searching.ISearchPatternProvider) interface provides two methods, one for getting a regex pattern for supplied find text, and one for getting a regex pattern for supplied replace text.
+Since the search engine is regular expression-based, the [ISearchPatternProvider](xref:ActiproSoftware.Text.Searching.ISearchPatternProvider) interface provides two methods, one for getting a regex pattern for supplied "find" text, and one for getting a regex pattern for supplied "replace" text.

-The text framework ships with five built-in pattern providers:
+The text framework ships with the following built-in pattern providers:

-- **Normal** is a plain text find and replace format.
+- [Normal](xref:ActiproSoftware.Text.Searching.SearchPatternProviders.Normal) is a plain text find and replace format.
-- **Regular Expression** uses regular expressions to match find text, and uses regular expression replace pattern syntax to allow for replacements at different matched capture points in the find pattern.
+- [RegularExpression](xref:ActiproSoftware.Text.Searching.SearchPatternProviders.RegularExpression) uses regular expressions to match text, and uses regular expression replace pattern syntax to allow for replacements at different matched capture points in the find pattern.
-- **Wildcard** uses simple wildcard search patterns to match text.
+- [Wildcard](xref:ActiproSoftware.Text.Searching.SearchPatternProviders.Wildcard) uses simple wildcard search patterns to match text.
-- **Acronym** matches a character at the start of a word, then every capital letter or character following an underscore.
+- [Acronym](xref:ActiproSoftware.Text.Searching.SearchPatternProviders.Acronym) matches a character at the start of a word, then every capital letter or character following an underscore.
-- **Shorthand** allows any non-whitespace character to be between the search pattern characters.
+- [Shorthand](xref:ActiproSoftware.Text.Searching.SearchPatternProviders.Shorthand) allows any non-whitespace character to be between the search pattern characters.

 > [!NOTE]
 > The [SearchPatternProviders](xref:ActiproSoftware.Text.Searching.SearchPatternProviders) static class provides access to each of these [ISearchPatternProvider](xref:ActiproSoftware.Text.Searching.ISearchPatternProvider) instances.

 ### Normal Pattern Provider

-This pattern provider searchs for the find text exactly as specified and replaces using the exact replace text.
+This pattern provider searches for the "find text" exactly as specified and replaces using the exact "replace text"".

 ### Regular Expression Pattern Provider

 Regular expression find/replace operations search for text by using .NET regular expression syntax pattern matching.
 It is important to note that pattern whitespace is ignored.
 Whitespace can be matched by using the `\s` character class.

 The regular expression pattern provider has a feature that the others don't have.
 In its replace patterns, substitutions can be specified.
-Replace patterns recognize normal text characters, regular expression escape characters (\\n meaning line feed, etc.), and substitution specifications ($1, etc.).
+Replace patterns recognize normal text characters, regular expression escape characters (`\n` meaning line feed, etc.), and substitution specifications (`$1`, etc.).

 Substitutions place text from captures into the replace text.
 This is best illustrated by an example.
-Say the text to search in is `using System;`, the find text is `using \s+ (\w[\w\.]+);`, and the replace text is `Namespace: $1;`.
+Imagine the text to be searched is `using System;`, the "find text" is `using \s+ (\w[\w\.]+);`, and the "replace text" is `Namespace: $1;`.
 This operation is looking for any C# using statement and is outputting the namespace.
-So the result in this scenario is `Namespace: System;`.
+So the result in this scenario is `Namespace: System;` since `System` was the value matched by the first capture group and `$1` in the "replace text" is a placeholder for the first captured value.

 See the [Regular Expression Language Elements](../../regular-expressions/language-elements.md) topic for more information on the regular expression syntax.